Pope Francis meets Philomena Lee and actor Steve Coogan in adoption campaign

 Irishwoman Philomena Lee and actor Steve Coogan have met the Pope as they brought a campaign for the release of secret adoption files to the Vatican.

 Mrs Lee's 50-year search for the son she was forced to give up for adoption in her homeland inspired the actor's latest Oscar-nominated film, Philomena.

 She is now leading a campaign to help reunite families who were separated through forced adoption in Ireland.

 Coogan, who wrote, produced and starred in the film, is supporting her project.

-The Philomena Project calls on the Irish government to release secret records containing details of children and parents who were forced apart through adoption over the last century.'Great faith'
+The Philomena Project calls on the Irish government to release secret records containing details of children and parents who were forced apart through adoption over the last century.